Take response actions on a device

 - Selective isolation is available for devices on Windows 10, version 1709 or later.

-This device isolation feature disconnects the compromised device from the network while retaining connectivity to the Microsoft Defender ATP service, which continues to monitor the device.
+This device isolation feature disconnects the compromised device from the network while retaining connectivity to the Defender for Endpoint service, which continues to monitor the device.